meleu/tdd-ruby/objects-methods-and-integers.md

 ### Debugging with `irb`

-Alright, after this kinda frustrating news, let's try to understand what's wrong on our code.
+After this kinda frustrating news, let's try to understand what's wrong on our code.
 Check the main part of the error message:

 ```
 /path/to/int2bin.rb:2:in `to_s': wrong number of arguments (given 1, expected 0) (ArgumentError)